 I’ve been selling my 3-D renderings and illustrations online since 2006.
 I’ve experimented with a multitude of different ways of doing it, and I feel like I’ve got a pretty good sense of what works and what doesn’t.
 Follow along as I teach you how to sell digital art – the way I do it.

-For those of you who want quick answers, here is what you need to do to sell your digital artwork online:
+For those of you who want quick answers, these are the only two steps you’ll need to take to sell your digital artwork online:

 - Create a blog